vvr-rao/Flask-on-AWS-EKS/README.md

 <br>docker push <YOUR_DOCKERHUB_USER_NAME>/hello-python:latest

 ### For ECR,
-You can create a public repository in the console and them use the 'View Push Commands" to ge the correct commands.
+You can create a public repository in the console and them use the 'View Push Commands" to get the correct commands.

-Whatever you choose, make sure to set it in the --> image: entry I set --> imagePullPolicy: IfNotPresent
+Whatever you choose, make sure to set it in the "image:"  entry
+<br>I also set to pull the image if it is not there --> imagePullPolicy: IfNotPresent

 ## Step 6 - Deploy the App to EKS
 kubectl apply -f deployment.yaml

 use the below to check status of deployment
-<br>kubectl get nodes
+<br>kubectl get pods

 If you see an error, use this to delete the service and troubleshoot.
-This should delete the Pods.:
+This should delete the service and the pods.:
 <br>kubectl delete -f deployment.yaml

 Note that I set replicas: 2 - so there will be 2 pods, one in each node